CMSgov/beneficiary-fhir-data/apps/utils/db-query-checker/README.md

 Why Rust?
-Because this problem is **perfect** for Rust's `async` model: we need run many iterations of slightly different test scripts, which all will spend most of their time waiting around for I/O to complete.
+Because this problem is **perfect** for Rust's `async` model: we need to run many iterations of slightly different test scripts, which all will spend most of their time waiting around for I/O to complete.
 With Rust, even a single small test client system should be easily able to saturate a DB server.
 (We don't actually _want_ to saturate a DB server,